ONSdigital/census-rm-ddl/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What tests have been written -->

 # Checklist
+Reminder: Make sure to version tag this after the PR is merged
 * [ ] Updated patch number
 * [ ] Updated version_tag